kartik-v/bootstrap-tabs-x/README.md

 - Allows a rotated `sideways` tab header orientation for the `right` and `left` tab directions.
 - Auto detect overflowing header labels for `sideways` orientation (with ellipsis styling) and display full label as a title on hover.
 - Ability to load tab content via ajax call.
+- With release v1.3.0, you can use this like an enhanced jQuery plugin using the function `$fn.tabsX` on the `.tabs-x` parent element.

 ## Demo